 Skills and experience: António brings extensive experience in, and understanding of, both retail and commercial banking.
-This has been built over a period of more than 25 years, working both internationally as well as in the UK.
+This has been built over a period of more than 30 years, working both internationally as well as in the UK.
 António's drive, enthusiasm and commitment to customers, along with his proven ability to build and lead strong management teams, brings significant value to all stakeholders of Lloyds Banking Group.
 Previously he worked for Goldman Sachs, Citibank and held various senior management positions at Grupo Santander before becoming its Executive Vice President.
-He was a Non-Executive Director of Santander UK and subsequently Chief Executive.
-He is also former Non-Executive Director of the Court of the Bank of England and Governor of the London Business School.

-External appointments: Non-Executive Director of EXOR S.p.A., Fundação Champalimaud and Sociedade Francisco Manuel dos Santos in Portugal, a member of the Board of Stichting INPAR and Chairman of the Wallace Collection.
+He was a Non-Executive Director of Santander UK and subsequently its Chief Executive.
+He is also a former Non-Executive Director of the Court of the Bank of England and Governor of the London Business School.
+António has a Degree in Management & Business Administration from the Universidade Católica Portuguesa, an MBA from INSEAD and has completed the Advanced Management Program at Harvard Business School.
+External appointments: Non-Executive Director of EXOR N.V., Fundação Champalimaud and Sociedade Francisco Manuel dos Santos in Portugal, a member of the Board of Stichting INPAR and Chairman of the Wallace Collection.

-12 George Culmer
+10 George Culmer

-Executive Director and Chief Financial Officer

-Appointed: May 2012 (Board)
+Executive Director and Chief Financial Officer Appointed: May 2012 (Board)

-Skills and experience: George is a chartered accountant with extensive operational and financial expertise including strategic and financial planning and control.
-He has worked in financial services in the UK and overseas for over 20 years.
-George was an Executive Director and Chief Financial Officer of RSA Insurance Group, the former Head of Capital Management of Zurich Financial Services and Chief Financial Officer of its UK operations as well $as \, holding \, various \, senior \, management \, positions$ at Prudential.
+Skills and experience: George has extensive operational and financial expertise including strategic and financial planning and control.
+He has worked in financial services in the UK and overseas for over 25 years.
+George was an Executive Director and Chief Financial Officer of RSA Insurance Group, the former Head of Capital Management of Zurich Financial Services and Chief Financial Officer of its UK operations as well as holding various senior management positions at Prudential.
 He is a Non-Executive Director of Scottish Widows.
+George is a Chartered Accountant and has a history degree from the University of Cambridge.
 External appointments: None.

-13 Juan Colombás
+11 Juan Colombás